Quantum dynamics and thermodynamics of a Minkowski-Minkowski wormhole: Discussion

 We have addressed this question for a cut-and-paste Lorentzian wormhole obtained by gluing two identically cut Minkowski spacetimes along a timelike junction surface.
 Concretely, we have focused on a path-integral representation for the propagator associated with the above transition, with an effective action obtained by evaluating the Einstein action for the wormhole spacetime taking into account the dynamics of the junction surface.
 Despite such a path integral resembling closely a quantum-gravitational path integral, in which the Einstein action is ought to represent just the leading-order contribution in a series of higher-curvature terms, the reduced minisuperspace wormhole action is a complicated non-polynomial function of derivatives due to the delta-function singularity of the Riemann curvature on the throat.
 Moreover, as the wormhole construction features generically background geometries on each side of the throat, making the meaning of a global $3+1$ split ambiguous, we do not view such path integral as being in any obvious way related to a path integral for general relativity.
 Instead, we have quantized the effective action governing the dynamics of the throat as a non-relativstic one-degree-of-freedom classical mechanical system on its own.

-Based on a saddle-point approximation dominated by a single classical parabolic trajectory for the squared throat radius, we have shown that topology change is efficiently suppressed by the Jacobi factor.
+Based on a saddle-point approximation dominated by a single classical parabolic trajectory for the squared throat radius, we have shown that topology change is efficiently suppressed by the Hessian determinant.
 This conclusion aligns with results of the works~\cite{Visser:1989am,Visser:1990wh,Visser:1990wi} which have considered a canonical quantization by solving the Wheeler-de-Witt type equation $\hat{H}\psi = 0$.
 As previously emphasized, however, the constraint $H=0$ does not arise from the effective action for the wormhole but instead represents one of the Israel-Lanczos dynamical equations on the throat.
-Understanding if and how this equation reflects reparametrization invariance of general relativity is a key step towards establishing a possible relation of the non-local effective action for the throat radius to a minisuperspace $3+1$ path integral for general relativity.
+Understanding if and how this equation reflects reparametrization invariance of general relativity is a key step towards establishing a possible relation of the non-polynomial effective action for the throat radius to a minisuperspace $3+1$ path integral for general relativity.
 In particular, it remains to clarify the degrees of freedom over which such a path integral should sum over.
 This knowledge may in turn allow for attributing a statistical mechanical entropy to the throat surface, defined as a Lorentzian path integral over closed paths on the reduced phase space~\cite{,Banihashemi:2024aal,Banihashemi:2024weu,Dittrich:2024awu}.
-We plan to address these questions in the future.

 In the current lack of understanding about the above questions, we have proceeded heuristically in associating a gravitational thermodynamics to the wormhole throat in spacetime.
 To that end, we have considered the Wick rotation of the Israel-Lanczos equations in the presence of a thin-shell source, which are assumed to originate as the dynamical equations of motion from a Euclidean effective gravity-matter action.
 The thereby obtained gravitational temperature and entropy are constants sourced by the discontinuity of the extrinsic curvature across the wormhole throat, with an $S \sim T^{-2}$ dependence characteristic to gravitational systems with horizons.
 It is appealing to investigate the gravitational thermodynamic properties of junction surfaces further and see how they may reveal essential features of thermodynamics for generic gravitational systems, including black holes and de Sitter space.